 MP for Broxbourne

-“A party-loyal Conservative backbencher who rarely rebels but has unusually low attendance in the Commons.”
+“A party-loyal Conservative MP who rarely rebels but has one notable rebellion on Lords reform.”

-Lewis Cocking is the Conservative MP for Broxbourne, elected in July 2024.
-He currently serves on the Housing, Communities and Local Government Committee and has sat on several Bills-related committees in 2024–25, reflecting involvement with local government and planning issues.
-He has declared financial interests including gifts, benefits and hospitality from UK sources and ongoing paid employment.
+Lewis Cocking is the Conservative MP for Broxbourne, elected in 2024.
+He currently serves on the Housing, Communities and Local Government Committee (since 2024-10-21) and on the Representation of the People Bill committee (from 2026-03-11), and has sat on several Bills committees in recent years.

-He shows strong party loyalty (100%), but his voting attendance is far below the party average at 13%.
-He has one rebel vote.
-On policy, his record is mixed on welfare and sentencing, generally opposing workers' rights protections and trade union powers, while supporting mental health funding, bus regulation, and transgender rights.
+He shows full party loyalty (100%) but has very low voting attendance (14%), well below the party average.
+He has one rebel vote and a mixed record on policy areas, generally opposing workers’ protections, trade union powers and some climate measures, while backing bus regulation and transgender rights.

-Declared financial interests include gifts, benefits and hospitality from UK sources and ongoing paid employment.
+Declared financial interests include gifts, benefits and hospitality from UK sources, and paid employment (including ongoing paid employment).

 Generated 21 February 2026